Validated through ESA-supported autonomous navigation deployments

 Autonomous navigation

-High-precision ranging and positioning to support autonomous landing, navigation resilience, and operation where GNSS is degraded or unavailable.
+High-precision ranging and positioning to support autonomous landing and stable navigation performance where GNSS is degraded or unavailable.

 Core positioning technology

-These diverse applications are enabled by a single underlying positioning technology.
+These applications are enabled by a single underlying positioning architecture.

 Key characteristics of the technology include: